isaiahiroko/lvr-structure/README.md

 }
 ```

-4. Update ./my-app/composer.json with local repository path.
-This force composer to install your package from your computer and not the packagist server
+4. Update `./my-app/composer.json` with local repository path.
+This force composer to install your package from your computer and not packagist server
 ```json
     ...
     "repositories": [